cfluke/allskyVR/docs/source/welcome.rst

 The Fully Customisable version requires a working installation of <a href="https://github.com/mivp/s2plot" target=_NEW>s2plot</a> (Version 3.4.0 or higher).
 Please see the <tt>s2plot</tt> repository for installation notes, including the required environment variables.

-The <tt>allskyVR</tt> source code is written in C.  The preferred starting point is to modify and use the <tt>templateSpherical.c</tt> code.
+The *allskyVR* source code is written in C.  The preferred starting point is to modify and use the <tt>templateSpherical.c</tt> code.

 Before executing, set the following two <tt>s2plot</tt> environment variables to the same value (example uses tcsh <tt>setenv</tt> commands).
 Choose a pixel size that is as large as possible for your display: